The way forward

 Will my data be out of date

-No – data is updated in your system from within one day up to a maximum of 3 days from receipt of vacancy schedules
+No – the Gmaven data feed means your data is updated in your system by Gmaven.
+This happens from one day up to a maximum of 3 days from the vacancy schedules coming out.

 How does Gmaven decide what data to give me?

-Your management drew a polygon – using Google Earth.
+Your management team drew a polygon – using Google Earth.
 This polygon created a “net”.
-We feed you all properties and property-related data inside of that net.
+The Gmaven data feed gives you all properties and property-related data inside of that net.
 (I.e. you get properties, vacant units, the businesses who own or manage those vacant properties, and the contacts you need to deal with to do leasing deals) Your management also further drilled down into what properties and unit types you wanted, so you don’t get data that is not right for your business.

 What happens if I add my info to family 1 fields?

 (Family 1 fields are those fields where the property fund’s data wins).
-Your data will remain “on top” until that field gets updated.
+Your data will remain “on top” until that field gets updated by the “data owner”.

-What happens if I delete data I added in a specific field?
+What happens if I delete (custom) data I added in a specific field?

 The property fund’s data will now display.
 If there is no property fund data fed to this specific field, no data will display, as per normal.